Lamar Odom Gushes Over Girlfriend Sabrina Parr For Throwing Him A Surprise 40th Birthday Party

 I just want to publicly thank Baby Doll @getuptoparr for coming to LA supporting me to the fullest with my DWTS run.
 What she does for me and everyone around her is so impressive.
 I’m not sure how she gets all this stuff done but she does it.
 I love this woman!
 Our bond is strong and getting stronger by the minute!
 I’m trying to build up the courage to make her Mrs. Parr-Odom !!!!!!

 During her speech to him, Parr reflected on the year Odom has had.
 The former Lakers player has seemingly made a comeback after releasing his memoir, Darkness to Light, back in May.
-In the book, Odom shared his truth about his high-profile relationships to Khloe Kardashian and Taraji P. Henson, as well as his past drug and sex addictions.
+In the book, Odom shared his truth about his high-profile relationships to Khloe Kardashian and Taraji P. Henson, as well as his past addictions.
 Odom is also working on another reality show, which he began earlier this year.